dtfitch/videosurvey/README.md

     - Probably due to being block in a non-excerpted part of the video.
 Ignore this variable.
   - Exact difference between bike lane, width, shoulder, etc.

+- Next up
+    - How due the existing ratings do in comparison to simple feature-based models.
+LTS is simpler, how does it compare to NCHRP and HCM?
+How fine/course should the classification be?
+Is a binary classification possible?
+    - Compare models with individual stuff (person-level model) + 0) Video Name 1) NCHRP 2) HCM 3) LTS 4) Raw Features
+    - What does it take for x percent of people to be comfortable?
+    - Hypothetical environments
+    - What would be available with something like census data? (e.g. without opinion statements)